-- □ Make sure the floppy disk is properly inserted in the drive. - □ If the disk is inserted properly and you are still unable to write data to it, the disk may be full or write-protected.
-You can either use a floppy disk that is not write-protected or disable the write-protect feature. - □ If you have disabled the USB ports in the BIOS setup screen, you cannot write data to the floppy disk in the external disk drive connected to one of the USB ports.
-To enable the ports, follow the steps in Disabling Built-in Devices (page 133).
+- ☐ If the disk is inserted properly and you are still unable to write data to it, the disk may be full or write-protected.
+You can either use a floppy disk that is not write-protected or disable the write-protect feature. - ☐ If you have disabled the USB ports in the BIOS setup screen, you cannot write data to the floppy disk in the external disk drive connected to one of the USB ports.
+To enable the ports, follow the steps in Disabling Built-in Devices (page 131).